 Health Information Management (Part-time studies)School of Health Sciences Diploma

-- electronic health information management (e-HIM®);
+- Electronic health information management;

-- information privacy, security and confidentiality;
+- Information privacy, security and confidentiality;

-- interpretation and analysis of health data;
+- Interpretation and analysis of health data;

-- patient access to health information;
+- Access to and protection of health information; and

-- records and systems management; and
+- Record and systems management.

 Diploma to Degree